pusnikprimoz/fashion-mnist/README.md

 ```
 In particular, note that in all the cases the intersection between the training and validation error plot
 indicate that the prediction power of the analyzed CNN will not increase by training on further epochs.
-To achieve this, the model architecture or some model features would have to be changed.